tbreslein/sest/README.md

 # sest

-simple test framework for c
+simple test framework for C. It's a single header file, just include in your include path.

 ## TODO